The Importance of a Specialist Diagnosis in Persons with Memory Problems

 - Allows more time to make plans for the future such as continuing or terminating employment and selecting a health care team.

 - Provides the opportunity to receive treatment earlier.

 - Allows access to the latest experimental treatments.

 - Raises awareness of patients' deficits and daily challenges.

 - Allows for a better understanding of the causes behind daily struggles and new symptoms.

 - Provides the opportunity for early education about the disorder.

 - Raises awareness about current and upcoming challenges, symptoms, and safety issues.

-- Can improve caregivers attitude and compassion and may delay nursing home placement.
+- Can improve caregivers' attitudes and compassion and may delay nursing home placement.

-Early recognition and diagnosis can improve the quality of lives of persons and families affected by memory impairments.
+Early recognition and diagnosis can improve the quality of life of persons and families affected by memory impairments.